jayanthi-gomas/Self-Watering-System/README.md

 We also had a monitor, keyboard and mouse to work directly on the Pi.

 ## DIY project guide
 Create this project yourself with the help of you guide that can be found in our Wiki-pages.
-As well as through this link: [DIY](https://github.com/nokaas/Self-Watering-System/wiki/DIY-(Do-it-yourself-guide))
+As well as through this link: [DIY (Do it yourself)](https://github.com/nokaas/Self-Watering-System/wiki/DIY-(Do-it-yourself-guide))

 # Attempts